davidortinau/VisualChallenge/README.md

        Visual="Material">
 ```

-Any control may override this propogation by delcaring its own Visual preference:
+Any control may override this propogation by declaring its own Visual preference:

 ```
 <Button Visual="Default" ... />